Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 You can use Exalate on GitHub with the 30-day free trial.

-To proceed with it, click on the green “Set up a plan” button.
+If you’re trying Exalate out through the marketplace, click on the “Set up a plan” button.
 Then click the “Install it for free” box.

 Exalate for GitHub issue sync

-Then you will receive a prompt to give Exalate permission to access your GitHub repositories.
+Then you will receive a prompt to permit Exalate to access your GitHub repositories.
 You can choose to give access to all of them or select specific ones only.

 It is important to note here, that Exalate does not access the GitHub code, but only has access to metadata, issues, and pull requests.